Dean: Sueann Ambron

 Students are required to attend classes, including online classes, on a regular basis.
 Absences must be arranged with the instructor and must conform with university and instructor policies on attendance.

 Students may add courses to their original schedule through the census date (first 12 days of the fall or spring semester, first eight days of summer session).
 Instructor approval may be required to add a course after the first week of classes.
+In some cases, failure to attend the first week of classes may result in an administrative drop from that course.

 The school reserves the right to administratively drop students who are incorrectly enrolled in business courses.
 Instructors also may recommend that students who fail to meet expected course attendance or course prerequisites be dropped from the course.
 Generally, students who are administratively dropped will not receive tuition refunds.